We Would Like To Get To The Bottom Of Cavities

 Why they form and how dental fillings restore them

-If left in it’s own, painful symptoms can develop, such as:
+A cavity left in it’s own can cause painful symptoms to develop, such as:

 - a toothache